michaelawyu/kubefleet-website/content/en/docs/how-tos/cluster-resource-override.md

       Type:                  Overridden
      ...
 ```
-Each cluster maintains its own `Applicable Cluster Resource Overrides` which contain the cluster resource override snapshot
+Each cluster maintains its own `Applicable Resource Overrides` which contain the resource override snapshot and
-if relevant.
-Additionally, individual status messages for each cluster indicates whether the override rules have been
+the resource override namespace if relevant.
+Additionally, individual status messages for each cluster indicates
-effectively applied.
+whether the override rules have been effectively applied.

 The `ClusterResourcePlacementOverridden` condition indicates whether the resource override has been successfully applied
 to the selected resources in the selected clusters.

-To verify that the `ClusterResourceOverride` object has been successfully applied to the selected resources,
+To verify that the `ResourceOverride` object has been successfully applied to the selected resources,
 check resources in the selected clusters:
 1. Get cluster credentials:
    `az aks get-credentials --resource-group <resource-group> --name <cluster-name>`
-2. Get the `ClusterRole` object in the selected cluster:
+2. Get the `Deployment` object in the selected cluster:
-   `kubectl --context=<member-cluster-context>  get clusterrole secret-reader -o yaml`
+   `kubectl --context=<member-cluster-context>  get deployment my-deployment -n test-namespace -o yaml`

-Upon inspecting the described ClusterRole object, it becomes apparent that the verbs "watch" and "list" have been
+Upon inspecting the member cluster, it was found that the selected cluster had the label env: prod.
-removed from the permissions list within the ClusterRole named "secret-reader" on the selected cluster.
+Consequently, the image on deployment `my-deployment` was modified to be `nginx:1.20.0` on selected cluster.
    ```
-    apiVersion: rbac.authorization.k8s.io/v1
+   apiVersion: apps/v1
-    kind: ClusterRole
+    kind: Deployment
     metadata:
       ...
-    rules:
-    - apiGroups:
-      - ""
-      resources:
-      - secrets
-      verbs:
+      name: my-deployment
+      namespace: test-namespace
+      ...
+    spec:
+      ...
+      template:
+        ...
+        spec:
+          containers:
-      - get
+          - image: nginx:1.20.0
+            imagePullPolicy: IfNotPresent
+            name: nginx
+            ports:
+           ...
+          ...
+    status:
+        ...
 ```